MouriNaruto/MouriNaruto/ReadMe.md

 Here are the things I want to have progress in September 2023.

-- [ ] Porting Hyper-V Enhanced Session mode over VMBus to Hyper-V Linux guests.
+#### Porting Hyper-V Enhanced Session mode over VMBus to Hyper-V Linux guests.

+Status: Working In Progress

-- [ ] Split the LZMA SDK as a separate module in NanaZip.
+#### Split the LZMA SDK as a separate module in NanaZip.

+Status: Working In Progress

-- [ ] Implement the new Windows backend for LVGL.
+#### Implement the new Windows backend for LVGL.

+Status: Not Started

-- [ ] Synchronize the LZMA SDK and 7-Zip implementations to 23.01 in NanaZip.
+#### Synchronize the LZMA SDK and 7-Zip implementations to 23.01 in NanaZip.

+Status: Working In Progress

-- [ ] Implement the optimized parser version of RaySoul.
+#### Implement the optimized parser version of RaySoul.

+Status: Not Started